Number of partners: 35 Number of associates: 18 Number of consultants: 5

 Mathews Dinsdale continues to enjoy a reputation as one of Canada’s leading workplace law firms, with the Firm’s lawyers regarded as some of the leading and most respected legal practitioners in their fields.

-Mathews Dinsdale represents both private and public sector employers.
+Mathews Dinsdale represents both private and public sector employers with clients comprising of Canada’s largest employers both federally and provincially regulated.

 Private sector clients extend from small independent businesses to large multi-national corporations, operating in all sectors of the economy, including manufacturing, retail, construction and information technology.